-The course is run through our online network and is designed to be completed in four weeks.
+The course is run through our online network and is designed to be completed in no more than four weeks.

 Each module ends in an assignment, which we recommend you do in thirty minutes.
-You will receive personal constructive feedbackand support from Richard or Jo-Anne on every assignment.
+You will receive personal constructive feedback and support from your tutors, Richard Beynon or Jo-Anne Richards, on every assignment.

 We’ve wrapped the theory around a series of practical writing exercises.
 The course will: